cloudyyoung/cpsc-457/Assignment 1/report.md

 ### b.
 How much time did the C++ and python programs spend in kernel vs user mode?

 Field `user` represents the time spend on user mode and `sys` for kernel mode.
-C++ program has close amount of time on both modes, and python program has most time on user mode.
+C++ program has similar amount of time on both modes, and python program has most of the time on user mode.

 ### c.
 Why is the python program faster on some inputs when compared to C++ code?
 Why is the python program slower on other inputs?

 Compare the time spend on `t3.txt` and `t4.txt`, C++ program is faster for small text input, and Python program is faster on larger.
-For `t4.txt`, Python is faster only because the input is huge and C++ made huge amount of `read` calls, namely one character per `read`, and Python read one line at a time.
+For `t4.txt`, Python is faster only because the input is huge and C++ made huge amount of `read` calls, namely one character per `read`.
 For `t3.txt`, C++ is faster because: a.
 Python has no advantage on `read` calls, the file is small, b.
-Python is an interpreted language, it compiles the code as run everytime; C++ program is pre-compiled, so it has better performance than Python.
+Python is an interpreted language, it compiles the script everytime it runs; C++ program is pre-compiled, it only compile once, so it has better performance than Python.

-## Q2
+## Q2 - Programming questio

 `fast-pali.cpp` is attached.

-## Q3
+## Q3 - Written question

 ### a.
 Is your `fast-pali.cpp` faster than `slow-pali.cpp`?
 Why do you think that is?

 Yes, it is faster.
-Because by having a larger buffer, `fast-pali` read a block of text at a time, and reduce the times invoking `read` function, there is not as much as waiting time by I/O and saves huge amount of time.
-It only made `13` calls of `read`, while `slow-pali` made `5597763` calls which is almost the length of the text as it only reads a single character per `read`.
+Because by having a larger buffer, `fast-pali` reads a block of text at a time, and reduce the times invoking `read` function, there is not as much waiting time by I/O. `fast-pali` only made `13` calls of `read`, while `slow-pali` made `5597763` calls which is almost the length of the text, as it only reads a single character per `read`.
 And the split word function is simplified, no vector is involved, no extra memory and fewer for loops.

 ```
 $  strace -c ./slow-pali < t4.txt